DuPage County Attorneys for Allocation of Parental Responsibility

 Child Custody Law Firm Serving Wheaton, Lombard, Bloomingdale, and St. Charles

 Few issues are more hotly contested in family courts than issues of child custody and parental responsibilities.
 Child custody disputes are often highly emotional and combative.
 Whether you are involved in a divorce or paternity and parentage case, it is important to hire an attorney who will fight to protect your rights and the best interests of your children.
-At Mevorah Law Offices LLC, we understand the complex issues that surround child custody.
+At Mevorah & Giglio Law Offices, we understand the complex issues that surround child custody.
 Our attorneys are experienced litigators and negotiators who aggressively advocate for the rights of our clients.

 Child Custody Cases in Illinois

 In any case involving the allocation of parental responsibilities (formerly known as child custody), protecting the best interests of the children involved is always paramount.
 Child custody cases often require input from health professionals and experts.
-At Mevorah Law Offices LLC, we are dedicated to helping our clients resolve these disputes fairly and with minimal emotional distress for the family.
+At Mevorah & Giglio Law Offices, we are dedicated to helping our clients resolve these disputes fairly and with minimal emotional distress for the family.
 We represent both mothers and fathers, and we offer passionate and compassionate legal counsel.

 Child Custody Modifications